o2r-project/architecture/README.md

 Our combination of the `.travis.yml` and `.deploy.sh` will run the `mkdocs` command on every direct commit or merge on the master branch and deploy the rendered HTML documents to the `gh-pages` branch in this repository.

 Travis authenticates its push to the `gh-pages` branch using a [personal access token](https://github.com/settings/tokens) of the user [@o2r-user](https://github.com/o2r-user), who has write access to this repository.
-The access token is encrypted in the `.travis.yml` [using Travis CLI](https://docs.travis-ci.com/user/encryption-keys/):
+The access token is encrypted in the `.travis.yml` [using Travis CLI](https://docs.travis-ci.com/user/encryption-keys/) and is specific to this repository.

 ```bash
 travis encrypt GH_TOKEN=<token here>